Buffalo Independent School District: Schools

 Buffalo Elementary is located at 1700 E Commerce Street.
-The current principal is Johnny Veretto.
-The Elementary consists of grades PK-3.
-Every year the Elementary students participate in Field Day.
-The Elementary has received a Recognized rating by the TEA four years in a row, from 2007-2010.
+The current principal is Susan Shelton.
+The Elementary consists of grades PK through 2.
+The Elementary has received a Recognized rating by the TEA four years in a row, from 2007 to 2010.

 School board

 Buffalo High School's school board currently consists of Jack Helmcamp as president, John Rodell as vice president, Bobby Fishbeck as secretary, Bradley Ezell as an alternate, and Randy Ayres, Monty McGill, and Brent Ryder as members.